 Immich-Batterieberg

 Immich-Batterieberg is one of the oldest estates in the Moselle Valley: the estate's roots can be traced back to 1425.
-The most significant event for the farm located in the middle of the Mosel happened in the middle of the 19th century, when the Immich family decided to modify the terrain and practically blew up an entire mountainside with thousands of kilograms of black powder into the sky.
+The most significant event for the farm located in the middle of the Mosel occurred in the middle of the 19th century, when the Immich family decided to modify the terrain and practically blew up an entire mountainside with thousands of kilograms of black powder into the sky.
 In the middle of the smoke, the Batterieberg plot remained, which today is considered one of the best places in the Mosel valley for growing Riesling!
 Crazy world, amazing history.

 On the cellar side, the traditions of the 600-year-old farm are maintained.
 The pressing of the grapes is strong and takes a long time to extract as much flavor as possible.
 The juice flows from the presses into steel tanks by gravity and is allowed to settle for a few hours to a day before being transferred to steel tanks or old barrels to ferment.
 There hasn't been a single gram of industrial yeasts, let alone enzymes, in the cellar since 2007, and the wines are not modified in any way.
 Even the pied de cuve is not used by Gernot to start the fermentation process of the wines, so it really is "minimum intervention" winemaking.
 The wines are allowed to mature for at least a year on the lees before a little sulfur dioxide is added to them and they are bottled.